Interviews

 Staton: I don't know, Luke.
 You're giving a big smile over there.
 You can go first.

-Luke: It's just really weird stuff.
-It's super experimental.
+Luke: It's just really weird stuff and super experimental.
 I mean, I don't really know how to describe it.
 There's a lot of electronic stuff going on.
-So, like 80s synths, very synth heavy, but it's also like your modern-day rock, so it's pretty cool.
-With a darker twist, so that's really all I can say.
+So, like, 80s synths, and just very synth-heavy in general, but also like your modern-day rock, so it's pretty cool.
+With a darker twist, that's really all I can say.

 When you reflect on everything you've built so far, what feels most rewarding to you?

 Luke: I told Staton this not too long ago.
-I just think it's so cool how I'll wake up one morning before I get up and start my day, and I look to see who listens to us and where there at.
-I think it's so cool that we have one person listening to us in like, Africa and other different countries.
-I feel like that is such a huge accomplishment because life's too short.
-So, it's really cool to know that people actually listen to the stuff that we make.
+I just think it's so cool how I'll wake up one morning before I get up and start my day, and look to see who listens to us and where there from.
+It's also cool how we have one person listening to us in like, Africa and other different countries.
+It's such a huge accomplishment because life's really too short.
+So, it's nice to know that people actually listen to the stuff we make.

-Staton: It's so easy to get caught up too as an artist, looking at the numbers and many listeners do we have, how many followers that we have, and stuff like that.
+Staton: It's so easy to get caught up as an artist too, looking at the numbers and how many listeners we have, how many followers we have, and things like that.
 Which is important.
 A lot of people look at that stuff, especially when it comes to management and labels, but also too, knowing that if we can just impact one person, then that's a pretty cool thing.
 I mean, it's already impacting me in my own music.
-So, if we can impact one, two, five, ten other people as well, is a huge deal and music just brings such an awesome energy.
+So, if we can impact one, two, five, ten other people as well, that is a huge deal for me.
+Music just brings such an awesome energy.
 It connects people from all across the world, like Luke said, that we normally wouldn't have access too, and social media and music gives you the ability to connect with so many people very quickly.
 Sometimes randomly, somebody might find us just based off of a TikTok video.
 Luke has done a great job with growing our TikTok account.
 So, you just never know who is watching, for sure.

 Are there any final thoughts or messages you'd like to share before we wrap up?